 - If you are a female who can become pregnant, your doctor must talk with you about acceptable birth control methods (contraceptive counseling) to use while taking CellCept.
 You should have 1 pregnancy test immediately before starting CellCept and another pregnancy test 8 to 10 days later.
 Pregnancy tests should be repeated during routine follow-up visits with your doctor.
 Talk to your doctor about the results of all of your pregnancy tests.
 You must use acceptable birth control during your entire CellCept treatment and for 6 weeks after stopping CellCept, unless at any time you choose to avoid sexual intercourse (abstinence) with a man completely.
 CellCept decreases blood levels of the hormones in birth control pills that you take by mouth.
 Birth control pills may not work as well while you take CellCept, and you could become pregnant.
 If you take birth control pills while using CellCept you must also use another form of birth control.
 Talk to your doctor about other birth control methods that you can use while taking CellCept.

 - If you are a sexually active male whose female partner can become pregnant while you are taking CellCept, use effective contraception during treatment and for at least 90 days after stopping CellCept.

-If you plan to become pregnant, talk with your doctor.
-You and your doctor can decide if other medicines to prevent rejection may be right for you.
+- If you plan to become pregnant, talk with your doctor.
+Your doctor will decide if other medicines to prevent rejection may be right for you.